Serving OPT-175B using Alpa

 Launch a Web Server to Serve the OPT Models

-There is also a client library which can be used to query the web server
+There is also a client library which can be used to query the model worker

 via a python script.
 Please check

 Improving Generation Speed